 Green tea revs up your metabolism and hence the rate at which your body burns calories increases.
-Catechins in green tea results in low fat absorbtion and fat storage.
-The blood sugar regulating effects of green tea leads to a loss of appetite.
+Catechins in green tea result in low-fat absorption and fat storage.
+The blood sugar-regulating effects of green tea lead to a loss of appetite.
 It is also low in calories.
 Hence it is believed to aid in weight loss

 Green tea for the Brain

-Studies on mice have shown that, the catechins in green tea delayed brain ageing, reduced degenerative changes to their brains and in fact reversed their mental degeneration and improved memory related learning ability.
+Studies on mice have shown that the catechins in green tea delayed brain aging, reduced degenerative changes to their brains, and in fact reversed their mental degeneration and improved memory-related learning ability.
 One study on humans found that the more green tea they drank, the less problem they had related to thinking and memory.